 |Amid the foothills of the Cariboo Mountains lays a spectacular region full of natural beauty, history, culture and endless adventures.
 Discovered during the Gold Rush a century and a half ago, British Columbia's Cariboo is a place to roam free.
 Many small frontier settlements, which sprung up along the trail to the goldfields, were built by cowboys and adventurers from around the world.
 Thus began the Cariboo's iconic ranch and rodeo heritage.

 For the uniqueness of our Siwash setting, we are fortunate to be located in a rugged and remote area, but we are also very grateful to the guardians of the land: the Indigenous people of the area—the Secwepemc First Nation—self-governing, prosperous communities guided by their unified values, language and culture.
 The Secwepemc are the northernmost Interior Salish group of the Plateau area.
-Siwash Lake is within the asserted territories of several local Secwepemc communities: these are High Bar, Bonaparte, Skeetchestn, and Whispering Pines/Clinton Indian Band.
+Siwash Lake is within the asserted territories of several local Secwepemc communities: these are High Bar, Bonaparte, Skeetchestn, Canoe Creek, and Whispering Pines/Clinton Indian Band.

-For at least five thousand years, the lands around Siwash have been traditional grounds for these nomadic people, who would travel through in summers for hunting, fishing, and berry picking.
+For at least five thousand years, the lands around Siwash have been traditional grounds for these nomadic people, who would travel through in summers for hunting, fishing, and gathering plants for food, medicinal, spiritual and ceremonial uses.

 '70 Mile' was originally a stage coach stop and road house located directly on the historic Cariboo Gold Rush Trail, which is the main track up to the gold fields.
 The town of Lillooet, on British Columbia's mighty Fraser River, is 'mile 0' and 70 Mile House is literally 70 miles along the old trail from Lillooet.